nats-io/k8s/docker/grafana/linux/amd64/README.md

-# Makefile for building the NATS Surveyor docker image
+# Makefile for building the NATS Surveyor Grafana docker image

 In order to simplify the Kubernetes install of Surveyor, a nats-surveyor-grafana docker image is built.
 The makefile has `build` and `push` targets.